1ARdotNO/public-brain/src/site/notes/Windows/Upgrade a brand new Windows 11 Home to Pro (without leaving the out-of-box experience and without logging in with a non-corporate account) - Super User.md

 ---
-{"dg-publish":true,"permalink":"/windows/upgrade-a-brand-new-windows-11-home-to-pro-without-leaving-the-out-of-box-experience-and-without-logging-in-with-a-non-corporate-account-super-user/","tags":["public","windows"],"noteIcon":"1","created":"2024-08-04T21:16:22.113+02:00","updated":"2024-09-05T12:53:47.261+02:00"}
+{"dg-publish":true,"permalink":"/windows/upgrade-a-brand-new-windows-11-home-to-pro-without-leaving-the-out-of-box-experience-and-without-logging-in-with-a-non-corporate-account-super-user/","tags":["public","windows"],"noteIcon":"1","created":"2024-08-05T00:13:33.000+02:00","updated":"2024-09-05T14:29:26.000+02:00"}
 ---

 1. Choose language, keyboard layout, device name etc.

-2. Once you hit the login screen, press F10 to open CMD.
+2. Once you hit the login screen, press shift + F10 to open CMD.
 Technically you can open CMD while it's installing Updates but I don't recommend this because it will restart without warning and might interrupt the following process.

 3. Run `slui.exe /upk`.
 This is not always necessary but I suspect sometimes the Home license will be installed and needs to be removed first.
 Doesn't hurt to do anyway.